JonnyHaystack/GameKeeb/README.md

 firmware, so I forked it and modified it to read keycodes from a USB keyboard instead of just GPIO inputs.

-Bear in mind that USB host stuff is not as simple as it sounds, and the current firmware is not guaranteed to work with every keyboard.
-In particular, it does not support NKRO (N-Key rollover) keyboards.
-I do however plan on greatly improving the support for different keyboards.
+Bear in mind that USB host implementation is not as simple as it sounds, and the current firmware is not guaranteed to work with every keyboard.
+In particular, it may not support all NKRO (N-Key rollover) keyboards.
+It should work fine with any keyboard that supports the HID boot protocol, which is very common keyboard and usually recognisable by your keyboard having 6KRO.
+Many NKRO keyboards will fall back to boot protocol when needed anyway.
+You can test your key rollover at http://gadzikowski.com/nkeyrollover.html.
+Support for different keyboards will be further improved in the future.

 I do sell these fully assembled, so email me or [join my Discord](https://discord.com/invite/PreBbFgxxY) if you're interested.
 As stated above, I cannot guarantee compatibility with